panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 At the same time, `lodash.words` is a simple utility function: `const arrayOfWords = words(string)`.
 The signature of the function won't change much in the future.

-Because the dependent component uses a single dependency implementation, and the dependency won't change in the future &mdash; such dependency is considered *stable*.
+Because the dependent component always uses one dependency implementation, and the dependency won't change in the future &mdash; such dependency is considered *stable*.

 ![Stable dependency](./images/diagram-stable-dependency-2.svg)